Super snacks!

 • Be patient with your children.
 If you are trying to change their snacking habits, it won’t happen over night.

-• Offering your children healthy snacks throughout the day, especially fruit and vegetables, will ensure that at main meal times you don’t have to be so pushy in getting them to ‘eat everything on the plate’ they can leave a little.
+• Offering your children healthy snacks throughout the day, especially fruit and vegetables, will ensure that at main meal times you don’t have to be so pushy in getting them to ‘eat everything on the plate’.
 Snacking on fruit and vegetable during the day is a good opportunity to supplement children’s diets as well as calm hunger pangs.

 • If you combine at least two food groups in your snack, a protein and a carbohydrate, i.e. peanut butter and pita bread, you will not only give good nutrients, but it will be filling enough to tide them over until the next main meal.
 The whole point of snacking anyway!